Elizabeth Searle: Early life

 Searle was born in Penn Wynne, Pennsylvania.
-Her father Bill was a Democratic Party activist and retired personnel director; Barbara, her mother, was a children's librarian.
+Her father Bill was a Democratic Party activist and worked at GE and other companies; Barbara, her mother, was a public school teacher and children's librarian.
 She has a younger sister, Kate, who works at MIT and Bill, her older brother, is a videographer.
 Her family moved during her childhood from PA to SC to KY to AZ.

 Education

 Searle received a B.A. from Oberlin College and her Master's degree from Brown University.
 She was a special education teacher and taught students with autism in schools located in New Haven, Connecticut and Providence, Rhode Island.

 Career

 In 1982, Searle's short story, "Missing LaDonna", appeared in Redbook.
 This was followed by stories placed in the South Carolina Review, the Indiana Review, The Greensboro Review, the Kenyon Review, Ploughshares and other journals.
 In 1993 her first book, My Body To You, was published.
-In 1992, it had been named winner of the Iowa Short Fiction Award by the Iowa Writers Workshop.
+In 1992, it had been named winner of the Iowa Short Fiction Award by the Iowa Writers' Workshop.
 James Salter, a novelist and screenwriter, who wrote The Hunters, Downhill Racer, The Appointment and others, acted as judge.

 A Four Sided Bed, Searle's first novel, was published by Graywolf Press in 1998 and received positive reviews from Kirkus Reviews and Booklist.
 Her novel A Four-Sided Bed was nominated for an ALA book award and was sited as an Editor's Choice by Booklist, Amazon and more.
 The book is now being developed as a Feature Film.

 "We Got Him" was a Finalist for the Midwest Book Award and was published by New Rivers Press in 2016 and was released in AudioBook in 2018 by BlunderWoman Productions.
 "Girl Held in Home" was also published by New Rivers Press, selected for the American Fiction Series.

 A novella and collection of short stories entitled Celebrities in Disgrace was published in 2001.
 It was a finalist for the Paterson Fiction Prize.
 When discussing one of the themes of this collection during an interview with Post Road Magazine, Searle said, "I had a phrase in my mind, 'the witch of ambition,' and I do think there is this sort of dark force inside of people and any of those dark forces are hard to write about but they're the ones you want to write about...."
 Ambition and the search for attention seem to be the "...driving forces of our time."